The New Year is from this moment forward!

 Instead of a list of resolutions, set goals.
 Start by asking yourself where you want to be this time next year.

 After you’ve created your first month’s list, add the first few steps to Week One.
-At the end of Week One, go back to your month’s list and flesh out Week Two and so forth each week.
+At the end of Week One, go back to your month’s list and flesh out Week Two and so on for each week.

 The biggest difference in goals and resolutions is that with goals you’re setting specific goals with the actions needed to get them done.